rust-lang/blog.rust-lang.org/posts/2023-12-21-async-fn-rpit-in-traits.md

 ```

 Without Send bounds on our trait, this would fail to compile with the error: "future cannot be sent between threads safely".
 By creating a variant of your trait with Send bounds, you avoid sending your users into this trap.

+Note that you won't see a warning if your trait is not public, because if you run into this problem you can always add the Send bounds yourself later.

 ### Can I mix async fn and impl trait?